akhilkumar99/Vehicle-Accident-detection/README.md

 ![alt text](https://github.com/akhilkumar99/Vehicle-Accident-detection/blob/master/sign%20in%20into%20thingspeak.JPG)

 * Sign in into ThingSpeak account through MathWorks account, if you don't have a matlab account then create one for free.
+* You can click on this link to redirect to ThingSpeak.com: https://thingspeak.com/login
 ![alt text](https://github.com/akhilkumar99/Vehicle-Accident-detection/blob/master/create%20a%20new%20channel.JPG)

 * After signing into your ThingSpeak account you will have a similar view as shown in the above image, I have created 4 channels, those are not pre existent.
 One has to create a new channel for uploading the sensor data, You can create a channel by clicking on the new channel.